 When is the Bayhealth Medical Center data breach settlement payout date?

-Medical monitoring codes will be emailed to eligible class members 35 days after the court grants final approval of the settlement.
-Payments will be issued to approved claimants after final approval is granted and claim processing is completed.
+The settlement administrator will email medical monitoring codes to eligible class members 35 days after the court grants final approval of the settlement.
+It will issue payments to approved claimants after it completes claim processing and grants final approval to the settlement.

 Why did this class action settlement happen?

-The class action lawsuit was filed after Bayhealth Medical Center discovered a data breach in July 2024 that potentially compromised the personal information of individuals in its patient records.
-Plaintiffs alleged negligence, negligence per se, breach of implied contract, invasion of privacy, unjust enrichment, and breach of fiduciary duty.
+The class action lawsuit alleged Bayhealth Medical Center discovered a data breach in July 2024 that potentially compromised the personal information of individuals in its patient records.
+The plaintiffs alleged negligence, negligence per se, breach of implied contract, invasion of privacy, unjust enrichment,and breach of fiduciary duty.

 Bayhealth denied the allegations but agreed to settle to avoid the expense and uncertainty of continued litigation.